kishiyamat/ntu-ut-ling-vwp/README.md

 ???
 The first part is just renaming some columns.
-By runnig the second part,
+By running the second part,
 new column named Timestamp was appended to the data frame.

 ---